Install an SSL certificate on Apache

 - A certificate signing request (CSR) should be installed on the server.
 See Generate a CSR for instructions.

-Keep in mind besides having apache and mod_ssl installed, you will need to have an IP address for this SSL cert and a unique IP address for each SSL that you want to host.
+- You also need to have an Internet Protocol (IP) address for your SSL cert and a unique IP address for each SSL that you want to host.
 Certificate authorities and browsers require that all SSL certs be on their own IP address.

 Installing your SSL Certificate

-- Copy the certificate, key, and csr into the Apache server directory in which you plan to store your certificates (by default: /usr/local/apache/conf/ssl.crt/ or /etc/httpd/conf/ssl.crt/).
+Copy the certificate and private key into the Apache server directory in which you plan to store your certs (by default:

-Open the Apache httpd.conf file in a text editor(I prefer VIM, the true editor).
+Open the Apache httpd.conf file in a text editor, and add the following

-Note: Keep in mind that the paths to the certificate files will need to be changed to where ever you choose to place your certificate.
+Note: Keep in mind that you should change the paths to the certificate files to reflect the location of your certificate.